fritzing/fritzing-docs/01_quickstart/02_palettes.md

 **But watch out:** hidding a layer mean just hide it for the moment in fritzing. it does not effect the export to another file format.

 ![](images/02_palettes_layers.jpg)

+### Toolbar

+The Toolbar stays at the bottom of each view.
+The Tools you can choose from depending on two things.
+First, the part you have selected.
+If a tool cannot be used with the part. it is grayed out.

+Second, the View you are working in.
+The Pcb-View has other tools than the Breadboard-View or the Schematic-View.